huntse/uncarved/content/articles/no_smileys.md

 +++
-title = "Thank goodness for greasemonkey" aliases = [ "/articles/no_smileys" ]
-last_modified = "2009-07-20T19:58:05Z"
+title = "Thank goodness for greasemonkey" description = "Google recently added an extremely annoying feature to google reader.
+Thankfully you can decide for yourself how their website works." aliases = [ "/articles/no_smileys" ] last_modified = "2009-07-20T19:58:05Z"
 +++
-# Thank goodness for greasemonkey

-## Google recently added an extremely annoying feature to google reader.
-Thankfully you can decide for yourself how their website works.

 Every morning I drink my coffee and read various news sites using google [reader,][5] so I was horrified recently to see a big yellow